ShayanDarabi/ShayanDarabi/README.md

 - 👋 Hi, I’m @ShayanDarabi.
 - 👀 I’m interested in Data Science and ML.
-- 🎓 I graduated with a Bachelor of Science in Industrial Engineering from K.N.Toosi University of Technology.
+- 🎓 I am a Master's student at the University of Tehran in Industrial Engineering, Systems Modeling and Data Analytics.
 - 🌱 I have completed courses in Python and Machine Learning, and I am currently expanding my knowledge in areas related to Data Science and Machine Learning.
 I find it fascinating how analyzing data can reveal compelling narratives.